Blackberry shrubs offer delicious blackberries if you care for them well.

 Pruning is in fall or winter, cutting down to ground level any branch that has born blackberries, while safeguarding all the year’s new growth.

-Here are our video tips on how to prune a blackberry bush correctly:
+Video tips on how to train a blackberry bush:

 Smart tip about blackberry